John Wedgwood (horticulturist)

 John Wedgwood (baptised 2 April 1766 – 26 January 1844), the eldest son of the potter Josiah Wedgwood, was a partner in the Wedgwood pottery firm 1790–1793 and again 1800–1812.

 Life

 Wedgwood was educated at Warrington Academy and the University of Edinburgh.
 Wedgwood had an interest in botany and horticulture, particularly the cultivation of tropical fruit and other exotic plants.
 He was a founder of the Royal Horticultural Society having suggested the idea in a letter to William Forsyth, head gardener to King George III, written 29 June 1801 and chairing the first meeting of the society on 7 March 1804.
-He lived in Abergavenny, Wales, and at Kingscote, Gloucestershire.
+He lived at Cote House in Abergavenny, Wales, and at Kingscote, Gloucestershire.

 He was a partner in the Davison and Co. bank in Pall Mall.
 The Bank failed in 1816, after which time he retired.

 Wedgwood married Louisa Jane Allen (younger sister of his brother Josiah Wedgwood II's wife, Elizabeth "Bessie" Allen) in 1794.
 He died in Tenby, Pembrokeshire, in 1844, having had six children, one of whom died young: